juxt/astro-website/src/pages/blog/boot-parity.md

  repl {:init-ns 'user
        :skip-init true})

-;; We want to change the behaviour of the repl task to include our own ;; namespace.
+;; We want to change the behavior of the repl task to include our own ;; namespace.
 (replace-task!
  [r repl] (fn [& xs]